Model Treaty: Purpose

 On behalf of the Model Treaty Committee, Adams presented a general draft before the Continental Congress on July 18, 1776, which was formally adopted on September 17.
 A week later, Congress selected commissioners to France to negotiate a treaty based on the template provided in the Model Treaty.
 Benjamin Franklin took the Model Treaty to Paris, and it was used as the starting point for negotiations with France, which ultimately resulted in the signing of two treaties: an economic treaty, the Treaty of Amity and Commerce, and a treaty of military alliance, the Treaty of Alliance.

+Treaty-Making Power

+The Articles of Confederation declares the provisions relative to the United States treaty-making power generally defined as jus tractatuum.
+The treaty powers are defined in Article Six and Article Nine of the Articles of Confederation ratified July 8, 1778.